Master of Education in School Administration

 A knowledge base for administrators for the twenty-first century must include inductive methods of analysis, reflection on teaching and learning, examination of exemplary programs in schools, and an understanding of emerging problems and the complexity of organizations.

-To provide for teachers who wish to move into educational leadership and policy, and/or who wish to prepare for a doctoral program in educational leadership and policy, the College of Education and Human Services offers a Master of Education degree program in educational leadership that includes certification as a principal and/or supervisor.
+To provide for teachers who wish to move into educational leadership and policy, and/or who wish to prepare for a doctoral program in educational leadership and policy, the College of Education and Human Services offers a Master of Education degree program in School Administration that includes certification as a principal and/or supervisor.
 Post-Master's programs are also available leading to the certification of K-12 principals and the superintendent's letter of eligibility.
 Post-Master's degree programs leading to the supervisory certificate in 12 fields of specialization are as follows:

 - Early Childhood Education